b4b0y4/blocks/README.md

 # Blocks Render

-This application allows you to generate all of Art Blocks main collections (curated & presents), directly from ethereum.
+This application allows you to generate all Art Blocks collections (curated, presents, explorations, Art Blocks × Pace, Art Blocks × Bright Moments) as well as Bright Moments collections, directly from ethereum.

 View information about each one and save a HTML file of your favorites.